-I’ve worked on remote (or partially remote) teams for almost six years.
-I’ve also managed a remote team for almost two years.
+I’ve worked on distributed (or partially remote) teams for almost six years.
+I’ve also managed a distributed team for almost two years.
 I’ve seen when it works well, and I’ve seen it fail spectacularly.
 For certain organizations, a remote workforce can be a massive benefit (and at Friday Feedback we’ve love to empower you to make the most of this), but it’s not for every organization.

 I’ve created this guide for managers of virtual teams.
 My hope is to save you time, headaches, and money.